Andromeda Galaxy: Nucleus

 It has been proposed that the observed double nucleus could be explained if P1 is the projection of a disk of stars in an eccentric orbit around the central black hole.
 The eccentricity is such that stars linger at the orbital apocenter, creating a concentration of stars.
+It has been postulated that such an eccentric disk could have been formed from the result of a previous black hole merger, where the release of gravitational waves could have "kicked" the stars into their current eccentric distribution.
 P2 also contains a compact disk of hot, spectral-class A stars.
 The A stars are not evident in redder filters, but in blue and ultraviolet light they dominate the nucleus, causing P2 to appear more prominent than P1.

 While at the initial time of its discovery it was hypothesized that the brighter portion of the double nucleus is the remnant of a small galaxy "cannibalized" by the Andromeda Galaxy, this is no longer considered a viable explanation, largely because such a nucleus would have an exceedingly short lifetime due to tidal disruption by the central black hole.
 While this could be partially resolved if P1 had its own black hole to stabilize it, the distribution of stars in P1 does not suggest that there is a black hole at its center.

 Discrete sources

 Apparently, by late 1968, no X-rays had been detected from the Andromeda Galaxy.
-A balloon flight on 20 October 1970, set an upper limit for detectable hard X-rays from the Andromeda Galaxy.
+A balloon flight on 20 October 1970 set an upper limit for detectable hard X-rays from the Andromeda Galaxy.
 The Swift BAT all-sky survey successfully detected hard X-rays coming from a region centered 6 arcseconds away from the galaxy center.
 The emission above 25 keV was later found to be originating from a single source named 3XMM J004232.1+411314, and identified as a binary system where a compact object (a neutron star or a black hole) accretes matter from a star.

 Multiple X-ray sources have since been detected in the Andromeda Galaxy, using observations from the European Space Agency's (ESA) XMM-Newton orbiting observatory.
 Robin Barnard et al. hypothesized that these are candidate black holes or neutron stars, which are heating the incoming gas to millions of kelvins and emitting X-rays.
 Neutron stars and black holes can be distinguished mainly by measuring their masses.
 An observation campaign of NuSTAR space mission identified 40 objects of this kind in the galaxy.